TrebuhD/office-picker/ABOUT.md

 ## TODO

 - [✔️] Bootstrap a new project with React (CRA), TypeScript & SCSS
+- [✔️] Create a simple UI using cards
 - [️] Deploy online

 ## THINGS TO IMPROVE

+- The detail view should navigate to a separate route (e.g `https://location-picker.com/locations/madrid`).
+  Animated route transitions are something I decided not to approach in this challenge.